Meet Our Team

 Kia ora, my name is Tania and I am looking forward to meeting people from all over New Zealand, who are either living with chronic illness or supporting a loved one on their journey.

-I am studying part time to become a Naturopath and Nutritionist, and I like to relax by reading or walking our family dog, Teddy.
+I am studying part-time to become a Clinical Nutritionist and Health Coach, and I like to relax by reading or walking our family dog, Teddy.

 I have always been interested in how the body works and how different experiences and health issues can alter the function of our body systems.
 I believe there is always more to learn about how we can implement small changes to give ourselves the best chance of feeling strong.
 The tricky part is knowing where to find this information, and how to sift through it all.
 What works for one person may not work for another, so it is a process of discovery and learning along the way, and I feel very honoured to be in this position with CCI Support where I can listen and support people as they walk this path with chronic illness.